bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 The ``CreateAction`` term has also a richer set of information available from MareNostrum's SLURM workload manager.
-We can see that both the ``id`` and the ``description`` terms include the ``SLURM_JOB_ID``, which can be used to see more details and statistics on the job run from SLURM using the `UserPortal <https://userportal.bsc.es/>`_.
+We can see that both the ``id`` and the ``description`` terms include the ``SLURM_JOB_ID``, which can be used to see more details and statistics on the job run from SLURM using the `User Portal <https://userportal.bsc.es/>`_ tool.
 In addition, many more environment variables are captured, which provide details on how the execution has been performed (i.e.
 ``SLURM_JOB_NODE_LIST``, ``SLURM_JOB_NUM_NODES``, ``SLURM_JOB_CPUS_PER_NODE``, ``COMPSS_MASTER_NODE``,
 ``COMPSS_WORKER_NODES``, among others).